-Caribbean Creativity acted as story consultant on Hit Me With Music.
+Caribbean Creativity served as story editor of Hit Me With Music.
 We also organized the Dutch premiere of the film at the first edition of Yard Vibes on July 15, 2011.

 Dir: Miquel Galofré | 2011 | Jamaica/Spain | Documentary